yigbt/MOD-Finder/README.md

 _CAS RN_, and _Comptox IDs_. `CTD_chemicals` is the preprocessed
 source for retrieving chemical-specific information about effects on gene expression, pathway perturbations, and associations to diseases.
-`Geometadb.sqlite` contains the current version of the NCBI Geo database in an SQL format.
+`GEOmetadb.sqlite` contains the current version of the NCBI Geo database in an SQL format.

 To create these database files in advance type the following commands: